zonemaster/zonemaster-backend/docs/Configuration.md

 Ignored by the SQLite database engine.

+The MySQL.host and PostgreSQL.host properties take precedense over this.

 ### database_name

 The name of the database to use, except for SQLite database engine where it holds the full path to the SQLite database file.

+The MySQL.database, PostgreSQL.database, SQLite.file properties take precedense
+over this.

 ### polling_interval

 Time in seconds between database lookups by Test Agent.

+## MYSQL section

+Available keys : `host`, `user`, `password`, `database`.

+### host

+The host name of the machine on which the MYSQL server is running.

+If this property is unspecified, the value of DB.database_host is used instead.

+### user

+The name of the user with sufficient permission to access the database.

+If this property is unspecified, the value of DB.user is used instead.

+### password

+The password of the configured user.

+If this property is unspecified, the value of DB.password is used instead.

+### database

+The name of the database to use.

+If this property is unspecified, the value of DB.database_name is used instead.

+## POSTGRESQL section

+Available keys : `host`, `user`, `password`, `database`.

+### host

+The host name of the machine on which the PostgreSQL server is running.

+If this property is unspecified, the value of DB.database_host is used instead.

+### user

+The name of the user with sufficient permission to access the database.

+If this property is unspecified, the value of DB.user is used instead.

+### password

+The password of the configured user.

+If this property is unspecified, the value of DB.password is used instead.

+### database

+The name of the database to use.

+If this property is unspecified, the value of DB.database_name is used instead.

+## SQLITE section

+Available keys : `file`.

+### file

+The full path to the SQLite database file.

+If this property is unspecified, the value of DB.database_name is used instead.

 ## LANGUAGE section